-- Overspeed Sound: The overspeed alarm can be muted so that there is no beeping when the machine is moved more quickly than the regulated stitching can manage. - Handle Switch: Select between handlebar controls for right or left-handed quilters. - Bobbin Warning: Choose whether or not to display the bobbin estimation icon on the quilting mode screens. - Measurements: Choose to display machine stitch length in stitches per centimeter or stitches per inch. - Needle Stop: Choose whether the needle will default to the "up" or "down" position when stitching is inactive. - Needle Mode: Choose whether the stitch button on the quilting mode screens and handlebar controls will create a half-stitch or toggle the needle between the up or down positions. - Lights: Press to turn the lamp above the needle area on or off. - 3 Press the System button to access the System Information screen.
-This displays the firmware versions for your machine (see page 69) as well as the stitch count and run-time (see page 52). - 4 To return to quilting, press the Main Screen button or the "Return to Quilting" button on the handlebar controls.
+- Overspeed Sound: The overspeed alarm can be muted so that there is no beeping when the machine is moved more quickly than the regulated stitching can manage. - Handle Switch: Select between handlebar controls for right or left-handed quilters. - Measurements: Choose to display machine stitch length in stitches per centimeter or stitches per inch. - Needle Stop: Choose whether the needle will default to the "up" or "down" position when stitching is inactive. - Needle Mode: Choose whether the stitch button on the quilting mode screens and handlebar controls will create a half-stitch or toggle the needle between the up or down positions. - Lights: Press to turn the lamp above the needle area on or off. - 3 Press the System button to access the System Information screen.
+This displays the firmware versions for your machine (see page 71) as well as the stitch count and run-time (see page 54). - 4 To return to quilting, press the Main Screen button or the "Return to Quilting" button on the handlebar controls.